rpc-ag/rpc-aggregator/README.md

 ## Contributing

-If you would like to contribute to the RPC proxy with load balancing, please fork the repository and create a pull request with your changes.
+If you would like to contribute to the RPC Aggregator with load balancing, please fork the repository and create a pull request with your changes.
 Be sure to include unit tests and adhere to the project's coding style.

 > IF, the project get support (grant from any blockchain) to cover some server expenses and a bit more, we will share it